Do you look like this photo when you try to keep track of information about:

 - Writing tutorials to help people like yourself learn to use it for different kinds of ministry situations.

-- Translation and correction of my bad Japanese – I’m told that some areas of the interface that I have translated aren’t as clear as they could be, and other areas haven’t been translated yet.
+- Translation and correction of my bad Japanese – I’m told that some areas of the Japanese interface aren’t as clear as they could be, and other areas haven’t been translated yet.
 Besides the application’s interface, translation of web pages would also be a huge help.

-- Content and design of a marketing website for it – I haven’t even started on that, so if you like to do websites (in WordPress or by hand), talk to me (I can set up WordPress for you if you are not technical, and you can fill in the content).
+- Content and design of a marketing website for it – I haven’t even started on that, so if you like to do websites, talk to me (I can set up WordPress for you if you are not technical, and you can fill in the content).

 So, if you are interested, contact me!